 Helpful Kitchen Items:

 Tangy Tangerine Tart

 - 3 large egg yolks

-- Preheat the oven to 350°F. Lightly butter the bottom and sides of a inch fluted tart pan or spritz with cooking spray.
+- Preheat the oven to 350°F. Spray the bottom and sides of a 9 inch fluted tart pan with a removable bottom, with cooking spray.
 A tart pan with a removable bottom works best.

-- In a small mixing bowl, mix together the ingredients for the crust until combined.
+- In a small mixing bowl, mix together the crumbs, almonds, butter, and sugar until moistened.

-- In a medium size mixing bowl using a hand mixer, whip together 3 large egg yolks and 2 Tbsp of granulated sugar.
+- In a medium size mixing bowl using a hand mixer, whip together egg yolks and sugar.
 Whip for 2-3 minutes until thickened.

-- Add the remaining ingredients and whip for another 2 minutes.
-Pour the filling into the par-baked crust and return to the oven.
+- Add tangerine juice, condensed milk, zest, orange and vanilla extracts.
+Whip for 1-2 minutes.
+Pour the filling into the crust and return to the oven.